Go to EnglishFrançois Vivier Naval Architect

 Koulmig is built with plywood, epoxy sheathed.
 Plywood is far stiffer than grp and is the best material for motor boats.
 This gives a light hull, which is easily trailered, launched and retrieved.
 The hull is planked over a crisscross of transversal and longitudinal bulkheads.
 Full scale patterns on polyester film are sold by the designer.
 They give the shape of almost all parts.
 NC cutting of all parts is also possible.

 Other arrangements of this hull are considered.
 I have already studied a version with a steering wheel and motor remote control just aft of coachroof.
 A helmsman seat is arranged over a shortened locker.
-Other arrangements, including with diesel engine, are also possible and may be designed on demand.

 After trials of the prototype, improvements to design have been implemented and plans, with building instructions, are now on sale by the designer.